warning

 They also come in a variety of other shapes.

-Unlike comics, which are usually released weekly in smaller sections called comic strips.
+Graphic novels have a clear beginning, middle, and end, unlike comics, which are usually released weekly in smaller sections called comic strips.

 Usually you'll see them in a small rectangular column with about three or four different panels.

-Graphic novels are really engaging and include many features such as speech bubbles, thought bubbles, and sound effects, to inform the reader what is happening.
+Graphic novels are really engaging, and include many features, such as speech bubbles, thought bubbles, and sound effects, to inform the reader what is happening.

-We are going to explore what these look like now.
+We're going to explore what these look like now.

+On the right-hand side, you'll see two of my favourite graphic novels for year four, "InvestiGators" and "Barb the Brave."
 I hope you have a chance to explore them at the school or local library.

 Callouts refer to visual elements that draw attention to specific details within a panel or page.